ankiano/etl/docs/source/index.rst

 The easiest way to install `etl` is to use pip, the Python package installer.
 Simply run the following command in your terminal:

 .. code-block:: console
+  :linenos:

    $ pip install git+https://github.com/ankiano/etl.git
-   $ pip install git+https://github.com/ankiano/etl.git -U #Update version if exists
+   $ pip install git+https://github.com/ankiano/etl.git -U # update version if exists
-   $ sudo -H pip install git+https://github.com/ankiano/etl.git -U #setup to system level
+   $ sudo -H pip install git+https://github.com/ankiano/etl.git -U # install to system level

 This will install the latest version of ETL from the GitHub repository.